Immunizations can cause some pain. This pain can cause stress and anxiety for some children and their parents.

-- Stay calm and speak in a soft tone of voice.
+- Stay calm and speak in an even and soft tone of voice.

-- Answer their child’s questions honestly (e.g., “You need the vaccine to stay healthy.
-The medicine will be put in your arm with a needle.
-You will feel a quick poke”).
+- Answer your child’s questions honestly.
+For example, say, “You need the vaccine to stay healthy.
+The nurse will put in your arm with a needle.
+You will feel a quick poke."

-- Use words that lessen anxiety (e.g., pressure, squeezing, and poking).
+- Use words that lessen anxiety, like pressure, squeezing, and poking.

-- Use words that focus the child's attention on the needle, such as "It will be over soon, and you will be okay."
+- Over-reassure your child with phrases like, "It will be over soon, and you will be okay."

 - Use words that can cause anxiety, such as shot, pain, hurt, and sting.